jheftmann/class-resources/readme.md

 # Core Interaction: Lab
-This is a repository of useful resources for Core Interaction.
+This is a repository of useful coding resources.

 ## Tools
 #### Code editors